CenturionAU/gmod-vrp-playermodels/README.md

 ## Texture Maps
 <details>

-This table lists the renamed texture maps and their associated bodygroups.
+This table lists the renamed texture maps and their associated bodygroups.<br>

 |   Texture Map                         |   Bodygroups                                                  |
 |---------------------------------------|---------------------------------------------------------------|